-I recently spruced up my Life List page, adding some handy links to the yearly reviews at the top, and then splitting the to-do items into tenuous categories – things to do, things to see, that kind of thing.
-It’s suprising to me to realise that I’m heading rapidly towards the end of a third year of life-listing, but then again, I’ve tried all sorts of crazy things in that time, so it’s certainly doing its job!
+I recently spruced up my Life List page, adding some handy links to the yearly reviews at the top, and then splitting the to-do items into tenuous categories - things to do, things to see, that kind of thing.
+It’s surprising to me to realise that I’m heading rapidly towards the end of a third year of life-listing, but then again, I’ve tried all sorts of crazy things in that time, so it’s certainly doing its job!

 As I was dusting the page down, a few new items came to mind, so here are five of the most recent additions to my life list:

 - Go to the BBC Good Food show.
 What with my new obsession with baking and the possibility that Paul Hollywood and Mary Berry might show up, this has suddenly become a must-visit event!

 - Enter something in a country show.
 I’ve been to a few country events this year, and one thing I really like is the craft tent.
 People submit to their category and you can peruse the different entries - compare and contrast and judge accordingly.
 There’s always crazy things like “four mini eggs cut into a flower shape” or “a photo of a dog dressed as a sunflower”.
 The trouble is, I don’t grow vegetables, I don’t knit very well, and I don’t bake to that kind of standard (yet), so I’m not sure what I could get away with.
 Something to ponder.
 Then again, my task is simply to enter something, not necessarily win!

 - Take an open-top sightseeing tour.
 I have specifically mentioned London on the life list page but I’m not sure it would have to be the capital city.
 For some reason, I just really like the idea of getting a decent tour of a city.
 I think I must have been on a sightseeing tour or two in my time, but none that I really remember (or have documented!)